What HIPAA Cybersecurity Requirements Actually Demand

 Facility Access Controls (§164.310(a)(1))

 This standard requires contingency operations procedures, a facility security plan, access control and validation procedures, and maintenance records for physical security systems.
-For most organizations, this means physical access logs for server rooms, badge access systems for areas where ePHI workstations are located, visitor management procedures, and documented maintenance of alarm and access systems.
+For most organizations, this means physical access logs for server rooms, badge access for areas where ePHI workstations are located, visitor management procedures, and documented maintenance of alarm and access systems.

 Workstation Security (§164.310(c))